vincentwidyan/vincentwidyan/README.md

 # Hi there, I'm Vincent - aka [vincentwidyan](https://www.youtube.com/channel/UC22xix7qvwpYWnSQ5QEYtAQ) 👋
 ## About me:
-- 🔭 I’m currently working at [Huawei](https://www.huawei.com/en/?ic_medium=direct&ic_source=surlent)
+- 🔭 I’m currently working as Cyber Security
 - 🌱 I’m currently learning Python and Javascript
-- 👯 I’m looking to collaborate as Data Analyst
+- 👯 I’m looking to collaborate as Data Automation and Analyst
-- 🤔 I’m looking for suggest for Automation and Data Analyst
+- 🤔 I’m looking for suggest for Rust Project Ideas
 - 💬 Ask me about anything
 - 📫 How to reach me: vincentwidyan@gmail.com